ManFromMons/smovin_indexation_sinatra/README.md

 A sample of a Sinatra API to pass the Indexation tests supplied as part of the challenge-master test.

-Testing Sinatra installation : `ruby sa.rb` Starting the API: `rackup`
+Testing Sinatra installation: `ruby sa.rb` Starting the API: `rackup`

 The API is accessible on `/api/v1/indexations.` It will accept POSTs on the above address only.
 POST the following JSON to the `/api/v1/indexations` endpoint: